-- To change a value, click in a value field and type a new value, or click the small arrows in the value field. - To change the value by one unit at a time, press Up Arrow or Down Arrow. - To change the value using the mouse wheel, position the mouse cursor over a value and use the mouse wheel. - To change the value with the mouse, click a value and drag the mouse up or down. - To jump to the maximum and minimum values, press the Home or End key, respectively. - To move from one element of the value to another, press Left Arrow or Right Arrow.
+- To change a value, click in a value field and type a new value, or click the small arrows in the value field. - To change the value by one unit at a time, press Up Arrow or Down Arrow. - To change the value using the mouse wheel, position the mouse cursor over a value, and use the mouse wheel, or use the AI knob of your MIDI controller. - To change the value with the mouse, click a value and drag the mouse up or down. - To jump to the maximum and minimum values, press the Home or End key, respectively. - To move from one element of the value to another, press Left Arrow or Right Arrow.